defano/wyldcard/README.md

 end <functionName>
 ```

 When calling a user-defined function, use the syntax `<functionName>(<arg1>, <arg2>, ...)`.
-The number of arguments passed to the function must match the number declared in the definition.
+The number of arguments passed to the function must match the number declared in the handler.

 Consider this recursive function for generating the Fibonacci sequence: